tuvo1106/aws-primer/aws/certified_solutions_architect.md

 - Managed Policies - a policy which is managed by AWS, which you cannot edit.
 Managed policies are labeled with an orange box.
 - Customer Managed Policies - a policy created by the customer which is editable.
 Customer policies have no symbol beside them.
+  - Customer-managed policies are flexible but require administration.
 - Inline Policies - a policy which is directly attached to the user.
+  - Inline policies are low overhead but lack flexibility.

 ---